-The researchers found that infants living in homes with heavier use of cleaning products were more likely to experience recurrent wheeze and develop asthma by age 3.
+The researchers found that infants living in homes with heavier use of cleaning sprays were more likely to experience recurrent wheeze and develop asthma by age 3.
 Children whose families used fewer cleaning products experienced lower rates of wheeze and considerably fewer asthma diagnoses.

-The study, published in 2020, looked at 26 types of cleaning products, the most common of which were dish soap, dishwasher detergent, multi-surface cleaners, glass cleaners and laundry soap.
+The study, published in 2020, looked at 26 types of cleaning sprays and products, the most common of which were dish soap, dishwasher detergent, multi-surface cleaners, glass cleaners and laundry soap.
 The cleaning products most closely associated with asthma included oven cleaners, air fresheners and aerosol or spray products.
 Of particular concern were scented products.

 According to Dr. Tim Takaro, who co-authored the study, the cleaners don’t trigger allergic asthma as allergens like dust or pollen might.
 Rather, they appear to cause reactions in the lining of the airways that in turn trigger an innate inflammatory response — and can even remodel the lung tissue over time.

 “That’s triggering the immune system to do all the things it’s supposed to do when fighting bacteria.
 But in this case, it’s a mistake.
 It shouldn’t be doing that,” says Takaro, a health sciences professor at Simon Fraser University in Vancouver.